Trump's Board of Peace has several invited leaders trying to figure out how it'll work

 More than 460 people were killed by Israeli fire and their bodies brought to hospitals since the ceasefire went into effect just over three months ago, according to the Gaza Health Ministry.

-Associated Press writers Jill Lawless in London, Vladimir Isachenkov in Moscow and Grant Peck in Bangkok, Thailand contributed to this report.
+Associated Press writers Josef Federman and Sam Metz in Jerusalem, Jill Lawless in London, Sylvie Corbet in Paris, Vladimir Isachenkov in Moscow and Grant Peck in Bangkok, Thailand contributed to this report.

 Find more of AP’s coverage at https://apnews.com/hub/israel-hamas-war

-Note: This story was first published on Jan.
-19, 2026.
-It was updated on Jan.
-20, 2026, to make clear that the IPC figure cited was released in December but assessed the situation in October and November.